nginx-proxy/nginx-proxy/docs/README.md

     dest: string
 ```

-For each hostname entry, `path`, `port` and `dest` are optionnal and are assigned default values when missing:
+For each hostname entry, `path`, `port` and `dest` are optional and are assigned default values when missing:

 - `path` = "/"
 - `port` = default port